How To Copy and Paste Commands in Linux Terminal[4 Best Methods]

 2. Using the Mouse: Copy commands by highlighting them with the mouse, right-click, select Copy, and right-click at the desired location to Paste.

-Continue reading the guide below to learn different methods to copy and paste commands in Linux Terminal and common errors that can occur during the process.
+Continue reading the guide below to learn different methods to copy and paste command in Linux Terminal and common errors that can occur during the process.

-How to Copy and Paste Commands in Linux Terminal
+How to Copy and Paste in Linux Terminal

 1. Keyboard Shortcuts

 Keyboard shortcuts are a quick and convenient way to copy and paste commands in Linux Terminal.
 To save time, you can combine the copy and paste steps.
 After selecting the command, press Ctrl + Shift + C to copy, then immediately press Ctrl + Shift + V to paste it at the desired location.
-To copy and paste commands using keyboard shortcuts, follow these steps:
+To Linux copy paste command using keyboard shortcuts, follow these steps:

 1. Open your Terminal window.